-nature.
+of nature.
 My father was an avid gardener who regularly won prizes

 After several years of intense study, I began to exhibit my paintings publicly and privately.

-My work has been greatly influenced by the masters – Turner, Rembrandt, Vermeer, and Monet to
+My work has been greatly influenced by the masters -- Turner, Rembrandt, Vermeer and Monet

 On one level my painting style could be described as realism with a dash of impressionism.

 My artistic expression is constantly evolving.
-Recently, my development as an artist included a
+My development as an artist included a

 explore -- I was asked to produce simple line drawings in a cartoon format ... what fun!
+I've also

 My life as an artist continues to expand.
-In recent years I have been moved to teach drawing and
+About 10 years ago I was moved to teach drawing and

 painting to others.
-It has become a real source of joy to me to pass on what I've learned and to
+It is always a real source of joy to me to pass on what I've learned and to

-that if you have a desire to do so, you can learn to express yourself through art (see Classes).
+that if you have a desire to do so, you can learn to express yourself through art.

 Please use the Contact Form provided, or email me at email@example.com for further